 Studies have also linked the benefits of bacopa to reduce the symptoms of ADHD, which stands for attention-deficit hyperactivity disorder.
-A neurological disorder, a person often experiences symptoms such as hyperactivity and inattentiveness and difficulty in controlling behavior.
+In a neurological disorder, a person often experiences symptoms such as hyperactivity and inattentiveness, and difficulty in controlling behavior.
 According to a 2014 study published in the journal of Advances in Mind and Body Medicine.
 Bacopa monnieri extract was administered to children between 6 to 12 years of age.
 Results showed that symptoms of restlessness were reduced in 93% of children, and attention-deficit symptoms were reduced in 85% of children.

 More research has to be conducted to prove the benefits of the bacopa leaf, but the results have been promising so far.

 The ginkgo biloba is widely known for its medicinal properties, established for centuries as a traditional herbal treatment.
 Armed with an astonishingly high antioxidant content, the ginkgo leaf reduces the oxidative stress caused by the negative effects of the free radicals.
-However, the main characteristic of the gingko is its potential to fight against age-related mental deterioration (8).
+However, the main characteristic of the ginkgo is its potential to fight against age-related mental deterioration (8).

-According to the Journal of Alzheimer’s Disease, researchers had analyzed nine previous clinical trials and concluded that consuming ginkgo biloba extract for at least 22 weeks can stabilize or slow the decline in cognitive functions.
+According to the Journal of Alzheimer’s Disease, researchers had analyzed nine previous clinical trials and concluded that consuming ginkgo Biloba extract for at least 22 weeks can stabilize or slow the decline in cognitive functions.